nextscript/PyGuardDNS/README.md

 The sync interval can be changed with `LOCALDNSGUARD_DB_MEMORY_SYNC_INTERVAL`.
 A hard power loss or process crash can lose changes made since the last sync.

+### Log Rotation

+The system monitor log (`system-monitor.log`) is automatically compressed into a gzip backup every 24 hours.
+Backups are stored in the `log-backups/` directory with a timestamp in the filename (e.g. `system-monitor_2026-06-23_03-00-00.log.gz`).
+After each backup, the active log is cleared.
+Backups older than 30 days are automatically deleted.

 Upstream configuration is stored as individual JSON files in `data/upstreams/`.

 Blocklist caches, cosmetic rules, unsupported rules, and original text are stored as files under `data/blocklists/`.